GXChain (GXC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 GXChain Historical Price

-According to the latest data gathered on GXChain live price page, the current price of GXChain is 0.328583USD.
-The circulating supply of GXChain(GXC) is 75.00M GXC , giving it a market capitalization of $24.64M.
+According to the latest data gathered on GXChain live price page, the current price of GXChain is 0.301009USD.
+The circulating supply of GXChain(GXC) is 75.00M GXC , giving it a market capitalization of $22.58M.

 The GXChain Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GXC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.